cmsc240-s25/cmsc240-s25.github.io/lectures/lecture14.md

 permalink: /lectures/14
 ---

-# Lecture 14: Memory Leaks and Memory Violations
+## Memory Leaks and Memory Violations

 ### Objective
 Gain an understanding of memory leaks and memory violations found in C++ programming.
 Explore the root causes, consequences, and preventive measures for these issues.
 Introduce the dynamic analysis tool Valgrind used in detecting, diagnosing, and addressing memory-related problems.